sdsdkkk/sdsdkkk.github.io/_posts/2016-01-23-a-web-agencys-vulnerable-website.markdown

 ![Login Response](/assets/images/posts/alpha-web-agency-01.png)

 The login form is vulnerable to SQL injection.
 I didn't try it when I went to Alpha Web Agency's site in November 2015.
-I tried to bypass the authorization sequence.
+I tried to bypass the authentication sequence.

 ```
 Username: ' OR 1=1--